-You’ve registered to Plunge and raised your donations to get your Plunge swag.
+You’ve registered to Plunge, raised money and earned some Plunge swag.
 It’s Plunge Day, so now what?
 Take a look below for what to expect during this exciting event.

 How long does check-in take?

 We have streamlined our check-in process, but can never predict when crowds will be heaviest.
 We encourage you to arrive early to check-in on the day of the event and enjoy the Plunge atmosphere.
 All participants MUST check-in prior to Plunging to turn in funds, receive incentives and receive Plunger access materials to be allowed to the site.
 Bring all donations with you when you come to check-in.
 Cash, charge and checks are accepted.

 What are some tips to make check-in go faster?

 - Register online.
 We take registrations on the day of but it’s MUCH faster if you’ve already done the online registration process…plus you’ll save yourself $25 (On-Site Registration = $125).

 - When possible, contact us prior to arriving at registration with questions about online donations or issues regarding registration.
 If questions arise that day, we will do our best to help you with them in a timely manner.